IonutArhire/PathFindingBFS/README.md

 # PathFindingBFS

 This is a project that I started right after my first year of computer science and that I revised and optimized right before my third year.
-That being said, the code quality still isn't the best and so any opinions about possible improvements are welcome.
+That being said, the code quality is probably still not near to being the best and so any opinions about possible improvements are welcome.

 Using the breadth-first-search (BFS) algorithm and SDL2 I managed to create an interactive, visual, basic pathfinding playground.